[Fiction] Mother Again

 She began singing more.

 In the last year of her life, Ericka joined a choir and enjoyed riding her bike through the increasingly damp heat to rehearsals.
 It was on the way back from an especially passionate rehearsal of Schütz’s Psalm 150, on a sultry May evening, that she had a heart attack and died.
 Her heart had succumbed to the stunning rich hope of the E major chord; too much hope for the world as it had become.
-But just what Ericka wanted to die of; she had given her children a good death, at long last.
+But just what Ericka wanted to die of.
+She smiled through the final pain; she had given her children a good death, at long last.

 Her children incinerated her body and sang their favorite songs from childhood as they scattered her ashes to the wind on a dark, rainy day; their babies cried and then laughed and peed.
 They mourned but also held her tight, as much as they knew of her.